jadestudios/JadeStudios-DiscordBot/README.md

 This is a Discord bot written solely for Jade Studios, so with that, this bot is **not** a one size fit all solution.

+## Starting out:
+---
+Do !help to get a full help page

 ## Note:
 ---
 There are commented out portions of code that was used in development.
 They may be useful for debugging/ logging purposes.